GoogleCloudPlatform/professional-services/tools/memorystore-cluster-ops-framework/README.md

 # An Operational Framework For Memorystore Redis Clusters
-This script is a framework that provides the tools to apply cluster level operations that enable capabilities like cluster backups, migration & validation, etc. The framework can be extended for other use cases as required.
+This is a framework that provides the tools to apply cluster level operations that enable capabilities like cluster backups, migration & validation, etc. The framework can be extended for other use cases as required.
 The framework uses RIOT to bridge current product gaps with Memorystore Clusters

 ## Prerequisites